 Unexplained Items in Photographs

-Some people have said they have noticed unusual items in photographs – items which they swear were not there when they took the photographs.
+Some people have said they noticed unusual items in photographs – items that they swear were not there when they took the photographs.

 One visitor took a photograph in one of the rooms in the medical wing.
-There was an empty chair in this room and it was captured in the photograph.
+There was an empty chair in this room and it was captured in the snap.

 On reviewing his photographs, a shiver went down the photographer’s spine.
 In the chair, he could see the figure of a man in an old-fashioned pilot’s helmet.
 The man seemed to be tied down.